canonical/launchpad-manual/docs/user/explanation/working-with-code/code-imports.rst

 -------------

 Launchpad supports the import of code from a remote repository.
 A good example is the `snapd` project.
-Launchpad imports snapd's trunk as its `"trunk" series <https://launchpad.net/snapd/trunk>`_ in Launchpad.
+Launchpad imports snapd's main branch as its `"trunk" series <https://launchpad.net/snapd/trunk>`_ in Launchpad.

 As you can see, there's a Git branch of snapd's code.
-Launchpad updates that branch regularly by importing the latest from snapd's trunk GitHub repository.
+Launchpad updates that branch regularly by importing the latest changes from snapd's GitHub repository.
-It works just like any other branch in Launchpad: you can see the latest commits and you can create your own branch of it and then upload it back to Launchpad.
+It works just like any other branch in Launchpad - you can see the latest commits, create your own branch of it, and then upload it back to Launchpad.

 Requesting an import
 --------------------

 To request an import, please:

 - Make sure the project is `registered in Launchpad <https://launchpad.net/products>`_, or register it yourself.
 - Then visit the `page for requesting a code import <https://code.launchpad.net/+code-imports/+new>`_ and fill out the details.

 This will: